jameso12/txtIt/README.md

 ### Learning
 After struggling with the making simply replacing some lines of code to mkae the project work with postgresql, I decided to redo the thing almost from scratch.
 I made a very simple flask app, it interacted with a postgresql and redirected to a another page(the page just said welcome).
+Resources that helped me throught this part:
 - [g object and context manager](https://flask.palletsprojects.com/en/2.0.x/appcontext/)
 - [seesion](https://flask.palletsprojects.com/en/2.0.x/api/#flask.session)
 - [database conection practice](https://github.com/jameso12/psqlFlaskSnips)